hail-is/hail/hail/python/hail/docs/guides/genetics.rst

         .. container:: toggle-content

             We have presented two ways to compute linear regression statistics for each value of a grouping variable.
-The first approach utilizes the :func:`.linear_regression` method and must be called separately for each group even though it can compute statistics for multiple phenotypes simultaneously.
-This is because the :func:`.linear_regression` method drops samples that have a missing value for any of the phenotypes.
+The first approach utilizes the :meth:`.LinearRegressionModel.regress_rows` method and must be called separately for each group even though it can compute statistics for multiple phenotypes simultaneously.
+This is because the :meth:`.LinearRegressionModel.regress_rows` method drops samples that have a missing value for any of the phenotypes.
 When the groups are mutually exclusive, such as 'Male' and 'Female', no samples remain!
 Note that we cannot define `male_pheno = ~female_pheno` because we subsequently need `male_pheno` to be an expression on the `mt_linreg` matrix table